KellyK81/senior-project475/README.md

 # Senior Project CS-475

 ## Description
-This Money Opportunity Web Application wil include tasks and files that were completed by Gaganpreet Kaur, Nathaniel Rowe,and Veronica Stewart.
+This Money Opportunity Web Application wil include tasks and files that were completed by Gaganpreet Kaur(gk7@hood.edu), Nathaniel Rowe(nar2@hood.edu), and Veronica Stewart(vss1@hood.edu).
 There will be updates included along with progress of finalzing their project to allow users to use their web application to be able to get inforamtion about how they can save for retirmement based on receiving data from the user such as how much income do they have, savings, intrests, etc. Also users will be able to recieve information about jobs searches that intrests them.

 ## Tech Stack